 - Scheduling and sending mass emails, such as a weekly email newsletters

 - Scheduling and sending autoresponders, such as a targeted sequence of individual follow-up emails

 - Using tags to create very specific email list segments from your overall database

-One downside to Infusionsoft is the price.
-Packages start at $199, which can be expensive for small businesses.
-However, the cost can easily be offset by the increase in sales from your email campaigns and the time saved using the automation features.
+Infusionsoft can be a bit more expensive than other platforms, which is a downside for small business owners depending on your budget.
+However, they recently redid their pricing structure to make it a bit more affordable depending on your list size.
+Either way, the cost can easily be offset by the increase in sales from your email campaigns and the time saved using the automation features.